Georgia during Reconstruction: Congressional reconstruction

 Andrew Johnson's decision in August 1866 to restore the former Confederate states to the Union was criticized by the Radical Republicans in Congress, who, in March 1867, passed the First Reconstruction Act, placing the South under military occupation.
 Georgia, along with Alabama and Florida, became part of the Third Military District, under the command of General John Pope.
-The Reconstruction Act was approved in February of 1867 and despite President Johnson's veto, Congress overruled him and passed the act in March.
+The Reconstruction Act was approved in February 1867 and despite President Johnson's veto, Congress overruled him and passed the act in March.
 After the first act was passed, a similar process would occur for the later Reconstruction Acts.
 Radical Republicans also passed an ironclad oath which prevented ex-Confederates from voting or holding office, replacing them with a coalition of freedmen, carpetbaggers, and scalawags, mostly former Whigs who had opposed secession.

 Thomas Nast political cartoon, "Worse than Slavery", depicting the subjugation of Blacks by the Ku Klux Klan and the White League.
 Note the lynching victim in upper left of shield.

 As directed by Congress, General John Pope registered Georgia's eligible white and black voters, 95,214 and 93,457 respectively.
 From October 29 through November 2, 1867, elections were held for delegates to a new constitutional convention, held in Atlanta rather than the state capital of Milledgeville, to prevent the interference of the ex-Confederates.
 In January 1868, after Georgia's first elected governor after the end of the war, Charles Jenkins, refused to authorize state funds for the racially integrated state constitutional convention, his government was dissolved by Pope's successor General George Meade and replaced by a military governor.
 This counter-coup galvanized white resistance to the Reconstruction, fueling the growth of the Ku Klux Klan.
 Grand Wizard Nathan Bedford Forrest visited Atlanta several times in early 1868 to help set up the organization.
 In Georgia, the Klan was led by John Brown Gordon, a charismatic General in Lee's Army of Northern Virginia.
 Freedmen's Bureau agents reported 336 cases of murder or assault with intent to kill against freedmen across the state from January 1 through November 15 of 1868.